Economy of Saudi Arabia: Non-petroleum resources sector

-In 2019, the Saudi government introduced the Premium Residency scheme, which allows wealthy investors of any nationality to purchase residency and buy and sell real estate.

 Automotive

+In 2010, the KSU Gazal-1, an SUV built by students at King Saud University, became the first mass-produced vehicle manufactured domestically in Saudi Arabia.
 In 2022, the US car company Lucid Motors announced plans to build an electric vehicle manufacturing plant in Jeddah.
 Construction began in May 2022, and the plant will have capacity for 150,000 vehicles.

+Toyota is the leading brand in Saudi Arabia, accounting for 30% of car sales in the country; they are followed by Kia and Hyundai who together make up 26%, and Renault/Nissan/Mitsubishi at 9%.
+The American Big Three auto makers (Ford, GM, and Chrysler) comprise the remainder.
+As for the quantity of vehicle units sold, in the first half of 2023, Toyota had the highest in the country with 112,584 and the second-most was the Hyundai badge with 47,218.

 Private sector

 Saudi Arabia's private sector is dominated by a handful of big businesses in the service sector, primarily in construction and real estate, such as Olayan, Zamil, Almarai, Mobily, STC, SABIC, Sadara, Halliburton, Baker Hughes, Flynas, Hilton, Zain, Yanbu Cement, Alhokair, MBC, Mahfouz, Al Rajhi, and Alfanar.
 These firms are "heavily dependent on government spending", which is dependent on oil revenues.

 From 2003 to 2013, "several key services" were privatized—municipal water supply, electricity, telecommunications—and parts of education and health care, traffic control, and car accident reporting were also privatized.
 According to Arab News columnist Abdel Aziz Aluwaisheg, "in almost every one of these areas, consumers have raised serious concerns about the performance of these privatized entities."

+A relatively small sector until a boom in the 1980s, the food service industry in Saudi Arabia today is valued at around $13 billion.

 To provide the best support for the private sector and entrepreneurs, the kingdom announced a decision approved by the Saudi Cabinet in July 2019 allowing businesses in the country to be given the option to remain open 24 hours a day.
+As of 2023, the average monthly salary for Saudis working in the private sector is SR9600, up 45% from SR6600 in the year 2018.

+Regional GDP

+Data are for the year 2022.
+Data calculated by dividing total GDP with provided percentage.